PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-After opening it, we need to connect HeidiSQL to our database and set it up for osTicket to use.
-We'll click "New" and the username is already set to root.
-We'll use our password from earlier that we also set to root.
-After opening it up we can see our database.
-Now we need to make a new database called "osTicket" just like our folder we renamed before.
+16) After opening it, I need to connect HeidiSQL to the database and set it up for osTicket to use.
+I'll click "New" and the username is already set to root.
+I'll use that silly password from earlier that I also set to root.
+After opening it up you can see the database.
+Now I need to make a new database called "osTicket" just like the folder we renamed before.
 </p>
 <p>
 <img src=https://i.imgur.com/lhd5EGv.png/>